-Isolation and characterization of Chinese hamster ovary cell mutants defective in assembly of peroxisomes.
+Isolation and characterization of Chinese hamster ovary cell mutants defective in intracellular low density lipoprotein-cholesterol trafficking.

 - Views Icon Views